XcalableMP/manual/en/tutorial-global.rst

     end program main

 In the above example, in XMP/C, p[0] prints out "Hello" on the screen.
-In XMP/Fortran, p(1) prints out the result．
+In XMP/Fortran, p(1) prints out the result.

 The user can use a integer triplet to specify multiple nodes.